 - ACID compliance: Helps ensure compliance with all requirements for Atomicity, Consistency, Isolation, and Durability (ACID) standards.

 - Multi-tenancy: Allows multiple tenant databases to run in one system, sharing the same memory and processors.
 Each tenant database is fully isolated with its own database users, catalog, repository, data files, and log files for maximum security and control.

-- Multi-tier storage and persistent memory support: Various software solutions manage multi-temperature data (hot, warm, and cold) to optimize performance and cost of storage.
+- Multi-tier storage and persistent memory support: Various software solutions manage multi-temperature data (hot, warm, and cold) to optimise performance and cost of storage.
 SAP HANA’s native storage extension is a built-in capability to intelligently manage data between memory and persistent storage such as the SAP HANA Cloud Data Lake.
 Learn more about SAP HANA persistent memory.

 - Scaling: Supports terabytes of data in a single server and scales further by implementing a shared-nothing architecture across multiple servers in a cluster.
 Distributes large tables across these servers automatically based on rules.

-- Data modeling: SAP HANA’s in memory technology has enabled application developers/modelers to rethink traditional modelling using a virtual data model.
+- Data modelling: SAP HANA’s in memory technology has enabled application developers/modelers to rethink traditional modelling using a virtual data model.
 Graphical modelling tools enable easy collaboration between stakeholders and creation of models to execute complex business logic and data transformation that can be processed in real-time.

 - Stored procedures: SAP HANA has a native language to build stored procedures and uses advanced capabilities to create complex logic that runs inside the database.

 - Administration: Provides comprehensive administration tools for various platform lifecycle, performance, and management operations and automation, such as start, stop, restart, back up, and recover.